 If you're looking for a simple way to adjust the weight while performing this exercise, you can find a list of the top adjustable dumbbells by checking out our recommendations.

 - Due to the rotation, the Arnold press calls upon the anterior delts to, arguably, a greater degree as your elbows drop in front of your body.

-While the dumbbell lateral raise is a popular choice for many, we believe performing the movement with cables can be slightly more beneficial as it increases the tension in both the eccentric and concentric phases.
+Although the dumbbell lateral raise is a widely favoured exercise, we believe performing the movement with cables is better as it increases the tension during both the eccentric and concentric phases.